Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Introduction

-This type of characterization is known as an $\mathcal{S}$-\emph{adic} presentation.
 We refer to \cite{BD} for a nice exposition on \emph{$\mathcal{S}$-\emph{adic} systems}, which are a generalization of \emph{substitutive systems} (see also \cite{ferenczi} and \cite{Chap12PF}).
 While in a substitutive system one considers sequences obtained as a fixed point of a given substitution and the closure of its shifts, the sequences studied in an $ \mathcal{S}$-\emph{adic system}, are obtained by applying products of permutations from a finite set, for example from the set $\mathcal{S} = \{ \sigma_0, \sigma_1\}$ in \eqref{Sturmian:substitutions_char}.
-Equivalently, we can write \eqref{Sturmian:substitutions_char} in the form of a limit which is known as $\mathcal{S}$-adic expansion (see for example \eqref{inverse_limit} after Theorem \ref{thm:substitutionscharacterization} in \S \ref{sec:substitutionscharacterization}, or more in general \cite{BD}).
+Equivalently, we can write \eqref{Sturmian:substitutions_char} in the form of a limit, which is known as $\mathcal{S}$-adic expansion (see \eqref{limit} or more in general \cite{BD}).
 The term $\mathcal{S}-$adic was introduced by Ferenczi in \cite{ferenczi}, and is meant to remind of Vershik \emph{adic} systems \cite{vershik} (which have the same inverse limit structure) where $\mathcal{S}$ stands for \emph{substitution}.

 The sequence of substitutions in an $\mathcal{S}$-adic system is often governed by a dynamical system, which in the Sturmian case is a one-dimensional map, i.e. the Farey (or Gauss) map (see Arnoux's chapter \cite{fogg} and also the discussion in \S 12.1 in \cite{Chap12PF}).